ucla-ux/ucla-admin-color-schemes/README.md

-# UCLA WordPress Admin Color Schemes
+# UCLA Bruin Admin Color Schemes for WordPress

 Bring some Bruin personality to your WordPress site with UCLA light and dark color schemes